Skip to main content

 • Contract Size = 100

-• First occurrence → The breaching trade(s) will be deducted from your payout and you will receive a warning email.
+• First violation → Profit from the breaching trade(s) will be deducted and the Funded account will continue, with a warning email issued.

 Why is the rule removed for Challenges but not Funded Accounts?